 The Worcester Regional Science & Engineering Fair encourages scientifically talented Worcester area high school (9-12) students to enter the annual fair held at Worcester Polytechnic Institute.
 It is not necessary for a school to hold its own science fair in order to enter the Regional Fair.
 Students involved in research or independent study projects may enter directly.
 Each school may send up to twelve (12) projects to the regional fair each year.
 Students must inform and consult with their science teacher and school before beginning a science research project.

-The Massachusetts State Science & Engineering Fair (Team or Individual) Student Checklist (1A), Research Plan, Approval Form (1B), and Checklist for Teacher (1) must be completed and submitted for each project.
-Students can access these forms and other forms necessary for restricted areas of research by using the MSSEF Online Wizard (zFAIRS).
+Some projects will require additional paperwork depending on the type of experiment performed.
+Students can access these forms and other forms necessary for restricted areas of research by using the zFAIRS.
 This wizard-like software will lead students through the account application process and generate the forms needed for the project.
-The students will then need to complete the forms, obtain signatures and then upload the forms to their zFAIRS account.
-NOTE: An account should NOT be created until you are ready to upload your project proposal in its entirety!
+The students will then need to complete the forms, obtain signatures, and upload the forms to their zFairs account.

 Additional resources for students completing a science fair project can be viewed below: